wazuh/wazuh-documentation/source/installation-guide/other-installation-options/index.rst

 Other installation options
 ==========================

-Wazuh installation can be done via packages but is not the only way, you can also build Wazuh from sources.
-In addition to this, the Wazuh Elastic Stack integration is not the only one allowed.
-Wazuh can be integrated with splunk.
-In the following index, you'll find the links to the respective guides:
+Wazuh may be installed via packages, but alternatively, you can build Wazuh from sources.
+In addition to this, the Wazuh Elastic Stack integration is not the only option as Wazuh can be integrated with Splunk.
+In the following index, you’ll find the links to the respective guides:

 .. topic:: Contents